mickle-ak/SpecmaticProblems/README.md

-Examples to show that Specmatic does not detect changes in included files that do not have 'openapi' element.
+Examples to show some problems in Specmatic

 ---
+### Specmatic Contract Test ignored "explode: false" for parameters with "array" type

+---
 ## Specmatic backward-compatibility check does not detect changes in included files

 Specmatic's "backward-compatibility-check" does not detect changes in included files if the "root" file is not modified.

-==> **CORRECT in Specmatic 2.7.6**
+==> **CORRECTED in Specmatic 2.7.6**

 ### changes in included file that does not have 'openapi' element